-In addition to considering required criteria, a vote center survey assessment considers many of the other site selection elements that, while not required by law, impact the vote center siting process.
-Some examples of these site selection elements include path of travel, size of the voting room, the presence of adequate lighting (both inside and outside), the geographic area of the proposed site, internet connectivity, and electrical capacity.
+In addition to considering required criteria, a vote center survey assessment considers many of the other site selection elements that, while not specified in Elections Code 4005 (A)(10)(B) but required in other federal and state law, impact the vote center siting process.
+Some examples of these site selection elements include path of travel, size of the voting room, the presence of adequate lighting (both inside and outside), the geographic area of the proposed site, internet connectivity, and parking, and electrical capacity.